UBC-biol525D/UBC-biol525D.github.io/Topic_7/readme.md

 We're going to have to run multiple steps on each sample, so to make this easier, we make a list of all the sample names.

-In case you didn't finish last tutorial, and since we have some extra bams you didn't generate, copy the \*bam files and their index (\*.bai) to your ~/bam directory
+In case you didn't finish last tutorial, and since we have some extra bams you didn't generate, copy the \*bam files and their index (\*.bai) to your newly generated ~/bams directory
 (`cp /mnt/data/bams/*r400000.rg.bam /mnt/data/bams/*r400000.rg.bam.bai ~/bams/`).

 ```bash